Beewitchy/sdio/README.md

 cards that are attached to peripherals that implement `MMCBus`.
 Currently known file systems that implement support for this include [embedded-fatfs][1] and [exfat-slim][2].

+## Definitions

+- **sdio**: A transport protocol that allows streaming data to wifi, bluetooth, and other similar devices.
+- **sdio card**: A device that implements the sdio protocol.
+- **sd**: A protocol that allows reading from and writing to a device blocks of data that are usually 512 bytes in size.
+- **sd card**: A removable card that implements a verison of the sd protocol.
+- **emmc card**: A fixed card that implements a version of the sd protocol.

 ## An [embassy][3] project

 This crate is part of the embassy project, designed to improve cross-platform support for native SD/SDIO